lemire/simdprune/README.md

 The AVX-512 instruction sets offer ``vcompress`` instructions for this purpose, but other instructions sets like SSSE3 or AVX2 provide no help.
+Moreover, AVX-512 compression seems limited to 32-bit and 64-bit words.
+ARM Scalable Vector Extensions also support a related instruction (``compact``) but it also seems to be limited to 32-bit and 64-bit words.

 That's where this library comes in.